codepr/webcrawler-from-scratch/project_setup/environment.md

-In my experience both provide pretty similiar developing experience and ultimately it comes down to personal preference, I like `neovim` + `fatih/vim-go` + `neoclide/coc.nvim` + `gopls` language server, it works well and provide every needed capabilities, from autocomplete to refactoring and linting/code formatting.
+In my experience both provide pretty similiar developing experience and ultimately it comes down to personal preference, I like `neovim` + `fatih/vim-go` + `neoclide/coc.nvim` + `gopls` language server, it works well and provides all the necessary, from autocomplete to refactoring and linting/code formatting.

-I suggest running the handy `govalidate` tool by [https://github.com/rakyll/govalidate](https://github.com/rakyll/govalidate) to be sure that we have installed all we needed or get suggestions on how to solve problems if needed.
+I suggest running the handy `govalidate` tool by [https://github.com/rakyll/govalidate](https://github.com/rakyll/govalidate) to be sure that you have installed all you need or get suggestions on how to solve problems if needed.